RuneLjungmann/excelbind/docs/index.rst

 Excelbind - Expose your python code in Excel
 ============================================

-Excelbind is an Excel Add-in, that expose your python code to Excel users in an easy and userfriendly way.
+Excelbind is a free open-source Excel Add-in, that expose your python code to Excel users in an easy and userfriendly way.

 Excelbind uses the Excel xll api together with an embedded python interpreter, so your python code runs within the Excel process.
 This means that the overhead of calling a python function is just a few nano seconds.